Sometimes You Just Can't Make This Stuff Up

 - Fragile enough to punish carelessness.

-- Symbolic enough to perfectly expose the absurdity of our times.
+- Symbolic enough to expose the absurdity of our times.

 A Restoration with a Side of Irony

-After the accident, a team of expert restorers, assisted by Verona’s fire brigade (yes, really), painstakingly resurrected the chair.
+After the accident, a team of expert restorers, assisted by Verona’s fire brigade, painstakingly resurrected the chair.
 The Swarovski crystals were reattached, the structure repaired.
+And now the chair is back on display—shining, vulnerable.

-But make no mistake: this chair now carries a scar, invisible but permanent.
-It is no longer just Bolla’s glittering homage to Van Gogh.
-It’s now also a monument to that most modern of threats: the triumph of cluelessness over culture.
+This chair now carries a scar, invisible but permanent.
+It’s no longer just Bolla’s glittering homage to Van Gogh.
+It’s a monument to that most modern of threats: the triumph of cluelessness over culture.

 The Uncomfortable Truth Nobody Wants to Admit

-- We consume art the way we consume everything: fast, shallow, and entirely about ourselves.
+- We consume art like everything else: fast, shallow, and about ourselves.

-- The experience of simply standing still in front of a work has been replaced by the urge to document our own presence in front of it.
+- The stillness of looking has been replaced by the urge to document being there.

-- Artworks aren’t reflections of the human condition anymore, they’re props for digital vanity.
+- Artworks have become props for digital vanity.

 Palazzo Maffei Says It Best